CognitiveScale/cortex-certifai-examples/notebooks/target_encoded/certifai_multiclass_example/README.md

 ## Notebooks

-- `model_train_part1`: Part 1 of 4 part example which trains a scikit-learn logistic classifier model to predict loan granted, loan denied or further inspection labels on German Credit multi-class dataset (refer to data_generation notebook in the root directory) and persists the model to disk.
+- `model_train_part1`: Part 1 of 3 part example which trains a scikit-learn logistic classifier model to predict loan granted, loan denied or further inspection labels on German Credit multi-class dataset (refer to data_generation notebook in the root directory) and persists the model to disk.

-- `certifai_multiclass_evaluation_part2.ipynb`: Part 2 of 4 part example which sets up the Certifai multi-class evaluation scan on the logistic classifier model (trained in part 1 of the example) with evaluation dataset encoded into one-hot and target encoded features.
+- `certifai_multiclass_evaluation_part2.ipynb`: Part 2 of 3 part example which sets up the Certifai multi-class evaluation scan on the logistic classifier model (trained in part 1 of the example) with evaluation dataset encoded into one-hot and target encoded features.

-- `deploying_model_part3.ipynb`: Part 3 of 4 part example which deploys the previously saved model artifacts to an AzureML workspace and exposes HTTP endpoint suitable for Certifai scanning.
+- `deploying_model_part3.ipynb`: Part 3 of 3 part example which deploys the previously saved model artifacts to an AzureML workspace and exposes HTTP endpoint suitable for Certifai scanning.

-- `remote_scan_part4.ipynb`: Part 4 of 4 example which runs a Certifai scan remotely (similar to part 2 of the example) with a Certifai Pro VM instance.